Skip to Main Content

 1900-1930

-1901 First elevator installed, with funds raised by the Co-Operative Society
+1901 The first elevator was installed, with funds raised by the Co-Operative Society

 Benjamin Knox Rachford, named chair of Pediatrics at UC College of Medicine